rpede/CDS-Security/deploy/vm.md

 See documentation for [ForwardedHeaders](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.httpoverrides.forwardedheaders?view=aspnetcore-8.0) and [UseForwardedHeaders](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.builder.forwardedheadersextensions.useforwardedheaders?view=aspnetcore-8.0).

+Make sure you have data in the SQLite database by running `generatetable.sql`.

 Make a release build of both the frontend and backend.
 Then copy to the VM.